 USE OF SAFETY CELL - Inmates who display bizarre behavior which results in the destruction of property or reveals an intent to cause self-inflicted physical harm shall be placed in a safety cell only with the approval of the facility commander or the shift sergeant.
 Retention of an inmate in a safety cell must be reviewed by the facility commander or the shift sergeant at a minimum of every eight hours.
 Medical/Mental Health staff will be notified of the placement within one hour.
 The inmate shall be medically cleared for continued retention every 12 hours thereafter.
 A mental health assessment and evaluation shall be conducted within the first 24 hours of placement into the safety cell.
 Direct visual observation shall be provided at least twice every thirty minutes.

-The decision to remove all clothing shall be individualized and based on clear justification of the shift sergeant that retention of the clothing represents a risk to the safety of the individual or facility security.
-Where necessary, a suitably designed "safety garment" may be substituted for inmate clothing as a humane alternative to nudity.
+The decision to remove all clothing shall be individualized and based on the clear justification of the shift sergeant that retention of the clothing represents a risk to the safety of the individual or facility security.

 If an inmate makes a suicidal threat while intoxicated or on drugs, the above procedure should be followed as well as notifying Medical.

 Inmates will remain in protective security as long as the Mental Health Team assesses them to be a danger to themselves.